HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - Pure CLI mode (Headless CLI mode)
 - CLI UI mode
 - REST API mode (run as server)
-- Postgres database component (run as server) - will be used by CLI UI and REST API, storing memories, progres, etc.
+- Postgres database component (run as server) - will be used by CLI UI and REST API, storing memories, progres, etc. Postgres database will be SQL Cipher protected!
 - Debugger component - make sure that debugging of software for issues detection is possible using LLMs.
 It investigates and collects information about software execution for further fixes and improvements or new features development.
 - Planner - Does the deep analysis and perfroms the planning with written documentation as result of this efforts - user inputs are required as always
 - Builder - Builds the code using LLMs, extends the features, fixes issues, etc.